 Who is eligible for our representation?

 We can handle civil matters including housing issues, education, consumer rights, benefits, and civil rights.
 Clients are eligible for our services if their income is between 125% and 400% of the federal poverty guidelines.
-We are not taking family or criminal cases at this time.
+We are not taking divorce, custody, or criminal cases at this time.

 Cases are selected based on the income guidelines, the strength of a client's legal position, and the public interest in pursuing their claims.